petermc87/piranha-madness/readme.md

 * For detecting a clash with fish food or a piranha, getBoundingClient was used.
 It was set to detect a clash for all directions
 * A template literal was used to render all the spawned fish for each level.
 Each individual fish div is added into the inner HTML of the parent div for all fish.

+## Audio
+* Intro music, in game music and ending music
+* Sound affects for when you progress to the next level, you get hit, you eat a fish and also when you die

 ## Wireframe Images
 * Wireframe for title page

 ![alt text](https://github.com/petermc87/project_1_piranha_madness/blob/main/images/Piranha%20Madness%20Wireframe_1.jpg)